ldutoit/personal_libraries/README.md

 Calculate Tajima's D, theta Watterson and nucleotide diversity from the allelic frequency spectrum.
 The main function is **afs_stats**.

 ## personal_bincommands
-Contains small bin commands. help is always available woth the "-h flag"
+Contains small bin commands gathered from different places. help is always available with the "-h flag"

 **sortbig_bed_vcf.sh** sort a big bed or vcf file.